Shreyan6514/Weather-App/README.md

-# 🌦️ Weather App (Python + API + Multilingual)
+# 🌦️ Weather App (Flask + API + Multilingual)

-A Python-based weather application that fetches real-time weather data using a public API.
+A Flask-based weather web application that fetches **real-time weather data** using the **OpenWeatherMap API**.
-The app allows users to enter any city name and displays the current weather details in multiple languages.
+Users can enter any city name and view current weather details through a clean, responsive web interface with **Dark Mode support**.

 ---